Expecting Employees to Fix Themselves Won't Fix Burnout

 Organizations have well-being and burnout all wrong.

 1. Become educated on burnout.
 Learn what it is and what it isn't.
 A couple of points here: It’s not an excuse.
-It’s not a sign of weakness, laziness or just a bad attitude.
-Burnout is a result of prolonged, unmanaged workplace stress characterized by three distinct qualities: cynicism, exhaustion and ineffectiveness.
+It’s not a sign of weakness, laziness, or just a bad attitude.
+Burnout is a workplace syndrome characterized by 3 distinct features: cynicism, exhaustion, and ineffectiveness.
 The fact is, you can be both resilient and passionate about your work and still experience burnout under the right cocktail of conditions.

 - Unclear job expectations

-3. Identify the specific factors and norms in your workplace that drive stress and burnout.
+3. Identify the specific job demands within your workplace that drive stress and burnout.
 Then, take the hard steps necessary to change the culture of your workplace — as to support the well-being of your workers.
-Involving employees at all levels, identify, institute and embed policies and practices to create a healthier atmosphere.
+Involving employees at all levels, identify, institute, and embed policies and practices to create a healthier atmosphere.

 To help with that task, here are five science-based strategies for buffering burnout and creating a culture of workplace well-being.